n-rocher/RoadSegmentation/Readme.md

 </table>

 # Datasets
-The AI has been trained using a mix of those two datasets :
+The AI was trained using a mix of those two datasets :
 1. [A2D2 of Audi](https://www.a2d2.audi/a2d2/en.html)
 2. [Mapillary Vistas](https://www.mapillary.com/dataset/vistas)